CyScz/Blockchain-based-data-sharing/README.md

 <h3>1.
 Current state of the project</h3>
 The current project contains a blockchain implementation of a file sharing.
 By starting with such an implementation, it allows us to have a better vision of how to structure the blockchain and its components (E.g. the blocks structure).
-We took inspiration from [a project](https://github.com/ruchi26/Blockchain-based-Decentralized-File-Sharing-System-using-IPFS) created by user ruchi26 to start from a working architecture.
+We took inspiration from <a href="https://github.com/ruchi26/Blockchain-based-Decentralized-File-Sharing-System-using-IPFS">a project</a> created by user ruchi26 to start from a working architecture.

 <h3>2.
 Upcoming work</h3>
 Based on the current implementation, we want to incrementially improve it by changing the core logic and adding our desired fonctionalities.